athena-labz/athena/README.md

 ### 4. Business model

-DigiServices believes that a decentralized economy must provide mechanisms for sustaining the platform that supports this trustworthy system
+DigiServices believes that a decentralized economy must provide mechanisms for sustaining the platform that supports this trustworthy system.
-Business Development Road Map

 A basic one-time membership fee is requested to assure commitment and at the same time a membership low-barrier entry.
-Income generation is provided for the platform through transaction fees, for members acting as judge or as service provider being rewarded through spendable native token DSET .
+Income generation is provided for the platform through transaction fees, for members acting as judge or as service provider being rewarded through spendable native token DSET.
 Business development will occur at two levels:

-1 - Development of own service/goods exchange platform with service offering and demand
+1. Development of own service/goods exchange platform with service offering and demand

-2 - Affiliation with already existing or newly established service providers, focusing on enforcing unbiased Credit Assessment of all memberships accessing the platform
+2. Affiliation with already existing or newly established service providers, focusing on enforcing unbiased Credit Assessment of all memberships accessing the platform

 #### Fees and Platform Income